davewasthere/davebeer/_posts/2011-10-02-daves-year-of-golf.md

 ---
 layout: post
 title: Dave's year of golf
+description: Born over a few beers, I wonder about taking a year off to play golf.
+Sounds like fun!
 ---
 I've been thinking a bit more today about an idea I'd talked over with my Uncle Ken.
 Our thought was to spend a year doing nothing but playing golf.
 Since then, I've found out about [The Dan Plan](http://thedanplan.com) where one guy is testing the hypothesis that it takes ten thousand hours to become good at something.